• Home

 Author: Lee

-These Chocolate Chips Blueberry Muffins have the most gorgeous natural blue hue from frozen blueberries (you'll get a different shade every time) and are loaded with chocolate chips!
-They don't just taste like a blueberry muffin with chocolate chips, they have their own flavor.
-Best yet, they're gluten free, nut free, eggless and can easily be vegan!
+These Blueberry Chocolate Chip Muffins have the most gorgeous natural blue hue from jammy blueberries and are loaded with chocolate chips!
+They don't just taste like a blueberry muffin with chocolate chips, they have their own unique flavor.
+They're so simple to make (no mixer is needed); you'll have 6 jumbo muffins in under an hour!
+If that wasn't enough, they're gluten free, nut free, eggless and can easily be (dairy free) vegan with a few tweaks!

 Print Recipe Pin Recipe